Srindot/docker-for-ros/README.md

 git clone https://github.com/Srindot/ROS-docker-setup.git
 ```

-To build the Docker Image

-Navigate to one of the dockerfiles:
+To build the Docker Image, navigate to one of the dockerfiles in the project directory:

 For example like below

 ```bash
 cd ROS-docker-setup/ros2-humble
 ```